Azure/Azure-Verified-Modules/docs/content/help-support/issue-triage/terraform-issue-triage.md

 An issue is considered to be an "AVM Question/Feedback" if

-- it was opened through the **AVM Question/Feedback** template in your TFM repository,
+- it was opened through the **AVM Question/Feedback** template in your Terraform repository,
 - it has the labels of "<mark style="background-color:#FBCA04;">Needs: Triage 🔍</mark>" and "<mark style="background-color:#CB6BA2;">Type: Question/Feedback 🙋‍♀️</mark>" applied to it, and
 - it is assigned to the "[AVM - Issue Triage](https://github.com/orgs/Azure/projects/538)" GitHub project.

-- it was opened through the **AVM Question/Feedback** template in your Terraform repository,

 ### Triaging a General Question/Feedback and other standard issues